prof3ssorSt3v3/friday-pull/README.md

 - add a Markdown file with your name
 - add a note inside that file
 - `git add`, `git commit`, and `git push origin [your name]` your new branch back to the repo.
-- Got to the repo and create a pull request asking to merge your branch into `main`.
+- Go back to the repo and create a pull request asking to merge your branch into `main`.

 After you have done that, try to repeat the process with your partner for the React-NextJS assignment.